Air of Authority - A History of RAF Organisation

 Bomber Command Acceptance and Modification Unit

-This formed at Marham on 1 July 1948 to replace the disbanded Nos 1 & 3 Group Maintenance and Servicing Units but its fate is unknown.
-It reformed at Binbrook on 21 July 1952 from the Bomber Command Acceptance and Modification Section under the control of No 1 Group, moving to Lindholme on 16 November 1953, where it was redesignated the Bomber Command Modification Centre on 1 September 1954.
+It reformed at Binbrook on 21 July 1952 from the Bomber Command Acceptance and Modification Section under the functional control of HQ Bomber Command and administrative control of No 1 Group.
+It moved to Lindholme on 16 November 1953, where it was redesignated the Bomber Command Modification Centre on 1 September 1954.

 Bomber Command Aircraft Maintenance Unit